karpob/pycrtm/README.md

 ### Optional:
 * `--arch` select compiler/environment gfortran (gcc) and ifort (intel) have been tested.
-* `--inplace` this will skip the building of CRTM, but instead just compile pycrtm interface and link to CRTM library specified in RTPATH
+* `--inplace` this will skip the building of CRTM, but instead just compile pycrtm interface and link to CRTM library specified in `RTPATH`.

 In addition to installing CRTM this script will patch the source fix some in in/out structures that cause gfortran to fail (gfortran.patch), and will re-organize some null pointers to make the k-matrix thread safe for OpenMP (kmatrix.patch).

 Example to install CRTM in this directory under a subdirectory `lib/`:
 ```
-`./setup_pycrtm.py  --install $PWD/lib/ --rtpath $PWD/lib/ --jproc 1`
+./setup_pycrtm.py  --install $PWD/lib/ --rtpath $PWD/lib/ --jproc 1
 ```
 Once completed: